 Al Abageyah in Cairo is primarily a Coptic district.
 And now that we’re back on the subject, you’ll be surprised at how many churches there are in this thoroughly Islamic city, around 400 in fact.
 It’s to Egypt’s credit that it has granted extensive religious freedom to this Christian minority, who are thought to make up around 10-15% of the population.

 And here, young people are allowed to flirt and find a life partner.
-So the church also functions as a dating agency for the Coptic minority, which is fully approved by society.
+So the church also functions as a dating agency for the Coptic minority, which is fully approved by its leaders.

-We enjoy our lunch, which is included in the price, in the church area cafeteria before moving on to the most, yes, most bizarre feature of the trip.
+We enjoy our lunch, which is included in the price, in the church’s cafeteria before moving on to the most, yes, most bizarre feature of the trip.

-The Rock Church in Mokattam behind Garbage City
+The Cave Church at Mokattam behind Garbage City

 Downtown in Cairo’s new capital.
 Deserted and abandoned.